Best of 2025

 Corpus Offal

-Blockbuster Death Metal that trades in gleaming production value that lets you know the scalpel is clean before it pierces your flesh.
+Blockbuster Death Metal whose gleaming production lets you know that at least the scalpel is clean before it pierces your flesh.
 Gurgling goregrind, sprawling dungeon doom and percussive death metal throng in perfect symphony.

 -